PrajapatiMan/Quiz-Game/README.md

-# Quiz-Game 🎮 Try It and Get FUN ⚡
+# Quiz-Game 🎮
+Try It and Get FUN ⚡
+Using C Only ...